decretist/Dissertation/Chapter4/pca.md

 there two?" it is probably because that is not the right question to ask.

+[^1]: Earlier versions of this chapter were presented as conference papers.
+"Can Stylometry Provide New Evidence about the Identity of Gratian 1 and Gratian 2?", was presented to the session on Canon Law in the Twelfth and Thirteenth Centuries at the *Rem non novam nec insolitam aggredimur* conference and grand opening of the Stephan Kuttner Institute of Medieval Canon Law at Yale Law School, May 21-22, 2015.
+"New evidence for the authorship of case statements and *dicta* in Gratian's *Decretum*" was presented to the Classical Sources III session at the Fifteenth International Congress of Medieval Canon Law (ICMCL) at Université Paris II Panthéon-Assas, July 17-23, 2016.

 [^16]: For a general introduction to the use of principal component analysis (PCA) in literary stylometric analysis, see @craig_stylistic_2004 and Chapter 6 "Style" in @jockers_macroanalysis_2013.